raspberrypilearning/comic-character/en/step_3.md

 Add a `<button>` element below the origin story `div` with the event `onclick="displaySummary()"`

-Add the text 'Create' to the `<button>`, so users know what the button does.
+Add the text 'Create' to the `<button>`, so the user knows what the button does.

 --- code ---
 ---